aklinker1/vite-plugin-web-extension/docs/guide/development.md

 ---
 lang: en-US
-title: Development
+title: Development Cycle
 ---

-# Development Cycle
+# Understanding the Development Cycle

-You have two ways to run the extension during development:
+While developing your browser extension, there are two ways to run it:

-- Dev Mode
+- Development Mode
 - Watch Mode

-Both will automatically open a browser window and install the extension automatically.
+Both methods will automatically open a new browser window and install the extension for you.

 ::: info
-Dev mode is recommended because it will let you iterate faster as your project grows in size.
+For most use cases, Development Mode is recommended as it can significantly speed up the development process, especially as your project scales.
 :::

-## Dev Mode
+## Development Mode

+To start the extension in development mode, run the following command:

 ```sh
 vite dev
 ```

-Just run Vite like you would a normal project.
-This will spin up the dev server, and you'll have HMR for all the HTML pages in your extension!
+This command starts the Vite development server, similar to how you would for any other Vite project.
+Notably, you will have Hot Module Replacement (HMR) enabled for all HTML pages in your extension!

-Unfortunately, content scripts do not work with HMR.
-Instead, they are built using watch mode, see below.
-When you save a file used by a content script, it will cause the entire extension to reload once the file has finished building.
+However, please note that content scripts do not support HMR.
+They are built using [Watch Mode](#watch-mode), see below.
+Thus, when you modify and save a file associated with a content script, it will trigger a full reload of the extension once the file has finished building.

 ::: warning HMR requires Chrome v110 or above

-Make sure your browser is up to date, or it won't work.
-Chrome v110 was released Feb 13, 2023.
+Ensure your browser is up to date.
+HMR functionality is only supported in Chrome v110 or later versions, which was released on February 13, 2023.
 :::

 ## Watch Mode

+To start the extension in watch mode, run the following command:

 ```sh
 vite build --watch --mode development
 ```

-Rather than starting the dev server, using Vite's `--watch` flag will cause it to rebuild the extension when a file is saved.
+Instead of launching the development server, using the `--watch` flag with Vite will instruct it to rebuild the extension each time you save a file.

-If you can't use dev mode, watch mode will be easier than installing and reloading the extension by hand.
-Be aware that, as an extension grows larger, watch mode can get very slow since it's doing a full production build with minimal caching.
+If [Development Mode](#development-mode) does not work for you, Watch Mode can be a convenient alternative.
+However, be aware that as an extension grows in complexity, Watch Mode may become significantly slower as it completes a full production build with minimal caching, after each change.